 The track that is open to the public is lower than the one that the pros use.
 They still have to climb more stairs and they reach way higher speeds in the ’50s.

 Even though I had done a fairly similar experience earlier this year I was getting a little more nervous as I got closer to my turn.
 All I needed was a few seconds of courage and I would be good to go.

-We were closer to the back of the line and saw the kids before us return.
-Which is always a good sign.
-I hopped on my sled, made sure I had the positioning right and I was on my way.
+We were close to the back of the line and watched the kids before us return…which is always a good sign.
+I hopped on my sled, made sure that I had the positioning right and I was on my way.

-It is the most unnatural feeling to be sliding down a hill, knowing that you can hit the walls but cannot not push back off of them.
+It is the most unnatural feeling to be sliding down a hill, knowing that you can hit the walls but cannot push back off of them.
 I hit the curves fast and did bang the sides a few times.
 I was so grateful for those elbow pads.
 I had forgotten about not squeezing both of my feet because it causes you to swerve.

 As I went down the steepest part of the track with a few more bangs and then followed the final curve into the crash pad.
 You just put your feet on the ground and sit up or you can lean back and form a bridge-like formation if you can’t sit up all the way.